 Service-wise, everyone we encountered was warm and hospitable, as you would expect at a small town country inn.
 A good example was at breakfast, when a woman that I presume was the innkeeper walked around from table to table greeting guests, and wanted to make sure my wife was comfortable and had enough to eat since she was eating for two.
 It’s little things like that you really appreciate.

-I’m a sucker for historic hotels and actively look for places to go off the grid and decompress for a couple of days, so I found the Requa Inn perfect in that regard.
+I’m a sucker for historic hotels and actively look for places to decompress for a couple of days.
+I found the Requa Inn perfect in that regard.
 You really have no choice but to disconnect and enjoy nature and time with friends and family here, since it’s so remote.
 I love it, but also recognize this type of vacation isn’t for everyone.
-Just understand what you’re getting before you plan a stay and make sure everyone in the crew will enjoy being off the grid.
+Just understand what you’re getting before you plan a stay.
+And make sure everyone in the crew will enjoy being off the grid.

-Next week, get ready to take a walk on the wild side, as we visit Great Cats World Park, a big cat sanctuary just across the border in Oregon.
+Next week, we take a walk on the wild side at Great Cats World Park, a big cat sanctuary just across the border in Oregon.